survivejs/react-book/manuscript/08_building_kanban.md

     + 339 hidden modules
 ```

-So we went from 1.19 MB to 1.09 MB to 324 kB and finally to 264 kB.
+So we went from 1.09 MB to 324 kB and finally to 264 kB.
 The final build is a little faster than the previous one.
 As that 264k can be served gzipped, it is quite reasonable. gzipping will drop around another 40% is well supported by browsers.

 We can do a little better, though.
 We can split `app` and `vendor` bundles and add hashes to their filenames.